We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 The candidate started with the Present by telling the interviewer that she is able to rise to the challenge of the situation regardless of the level of stress that may come with an assignment.

-She then went back to the Past to describe when she and her team had to hit a tight timeline for a customer that depended on the outcome.
+She then went back to the Past to describe when she and her team had to hit a tight timeline for a customer that depended on the outcome of her team's work.
 It was an emotional time in which the team worked long, hard hours with lots of overtime.
 As hard as it was at the time, in the end they successfully completed the assignment and the customer was so pleased with the results that it increased its business with her company.

-Finally, the candidate came back to the Present to explain how much she enjoys taking on challenges and knows that she can successfully complete assignments for the company, no matter how stressful or difficult.
+Finally, the candidate came back to the Present to explain how much she enjoys taking on challenges because they help her grow as a professional and she knows that she can successfully complete assignments for the company, no matter how stressful or difficult.

 Pro Tip